XaVIopensource/XaVIopensource/XaVI_concepts.md

 * Each CPU has only 32 words of memory!
 These are primarily for instructions (XaVI's internal registers provide the necessary data space for these simple timer programs).
 * An external host processor downloads code to the subsystem at power-up and possibly during operation.
 * The host processor can thereby access those control/status registers, but the architecture allows faster, less noisy control than if directed from the host.
 And it is more flexible than if there were hard-wired circuits instead.
+* Both processors have the same customization: a 'decrement Rx and jump-relative if non-zero' instruction that  can be used to jump back to self in a low-power state.
+This is effectively a sleep/'wait for' timer but uses the resources of the CPU (i.e. adder and registers).
 * {Although the final 32-word programs may be hand-assembled, the C compiler accelerates development.}